-- 43. Students who have passed at least 60 credits, but fewer than 100 credits of a stage, or who have failed a prerequisite module, will be required, if eligible, to undertake repeat study in the following year in order to retake the modules in which they have not achieved a passing grade, or to take agreed substitute modules. - 44.
+- 40. The Programme Assessment Board (PAB) may opt to condone one module of up to 20 credits with an overall grade of MF, per stage of study.
+Condonement4 may be used at the end of year PAB only if a student has no more than 40 credits outstanding.
+Students who have a module condoned will receive a grade point of 1.0 for that module, for the purposes of calculating classification.
+Condonement may not be applied where a module has been identified as a Core Prerequisite, is integral to achieving the stage learning outcomes, or is required as part of Professional, Statutory and Regulatory Body's (PSRB) validation. - 41.
+Where a student has studied abroad the Programme Assessment Board may opt to condone the equivalent of up to 20 SCQF credits of marginally failed modules taken during their study abroad, where no Condonement is applied to Abertay modules. - 42.
+Students who have passed 95 credits of a stage will be permitted to proceed to the next stage but will be required to take the failed module(s), or an agreed substitute module, in the next academic year as a carried module, unless the failed module is a prerequisite that must be passed in order to progress to the next stage.
+Students may not progress to stage 5 of an integrated Master's programme carrying failed modules. - 43.
+Students who have passed at least 60 credits, but fewer than 95 credits of a stage, or who have failed a prerequisite module, will be required, if eligible, to undertake repeat study in the following year in order to retake the modules in which they have not achieved a passing grade, or to take agreed substitute modules.
+Students who undertake repeat study in stage 4 may not progress to stage 5 of an integrated Master's programme. - 44.
 Students who have passed fewer than 60 credits of a stage will normally be required to withdraw from study. - 45.
 Those following a degree programme on a part-time basis will progress from one stage to the next on the same basis as above, will be expected to pass at least half the credit for which they have registered in each academic year, and must be able to complete within the maximum period of study.